-- Starting Oct.
-31, bring your ballot or vote in person at a county Vote Center, any time up to 8 p.m. on Tuesday, Nov.
-3. Under new rules, you don't need to vote in the precinct where you live.
-(Remember you must wear a mask and observe social distancing.
-Consider voting early to avoid any crowds on Election Day.)
+- Bring your ballot or vote in person at a county Vote Center, beginning ten days before Election Day in Santa Clara County.
+(Vote Centers will close at 8 p.m. on Election Day.)
+Under new rules, you don't need to vote in the precinct where you live.
+You can look online to find a Vote Center near you.

-NEW: Track Your Ballot
+You Can Even Track Your Ballot